-- 1. Application form. - Three (3) letters of recommendation from persons of professional status who are familiar with the applicant's background and prior performance in academic and/or professional activities.
+- 1. Application form. - 2.
+Three (3) letters of recommendation from persons of professional status who are familiar with the applicant's background and prior performance in academic and/or professional activities.
 The applicant is responsible for requesting letters of recommendation from those persons listed as references, and for collecting the letters in a sealed envelope, signed across the seal.
-The letters should be included with the completed application materials.

-- Official transcripts from all colleges and/or universities the student has attended. - 4.
+The letters should be included with the completed application materials - Official transcripts from all colleges and/or universities the student has attended. - 4.
 Personal statement of professional interest and goals which does not exceed 300 words.

-The completed application with letters of recommendation should be sent to the Office of Graduate Studies:
+The completed application with letters of recommendation should be sent to the Graduate School:

-Office of Graduate Studies Norfolk State University 700 Park Avenue Norfolk, Virginia 23504
+Graduate School Norfolk State University 700 Park Avenue Norfolk, Virginia 23504